Cyprus helping Russia to counter US sanctions

 "There is a real prospect of irrevocable harm to be caused to Mr Browder … by any acts to advance that questionnaire," an affidavit filed by Browder's lawyer said.

-"If the various requested documents, information, and testimony are handed by Cyprus over to the Russian investigators they will be used … to further advance the cover up of the $230 million fraud and the involvement of Russian government officials in it," it said.
+"If the various requested documents, information, and testimony are handed by Cyprus over to the Russian investigators they will be used … to further advance the cover-up of the $230 million fraud and the involvement of Russian government officials in it," it said.

 Magnitsky affair